Is Spinach a Good Source of Iron? Cooked Better Than Raw?

 Tell Us: How do you cook your spinach?

-iron, pregnancy, spinach, vegetables, vegetarian
+iron, pregnancy, spinach, vegetables

 TAKE THE POLL!